 TV - Apr 5, 2006, 03:10 (JST)

-East Tokyo United, ETU, has been struggling in Japan's top football league for a few years.
+East Tokyo United (ETU) has been struggling in Japan's top soccer league for the past few years.
 It has taken everything they have just to avoid relegation.
-To make matters even worse, the fans are starting to abandon the team.
-In an effort to improve their performance, ETU has hired a new coach, the slightly eccentric Tatsumi Takeshi.
-Tatsumi, who was considered a great football player when he was younger, abandoned the team years before but has proven himself as the manager of one of England's lower division amateur teams.
-The task won't be easy, the teams East Tokyo United is pitted against have bigger budgets and better players.
-However, Tatsumi is an expert at Giant Killing.
+To make matters even worse, the team has lost five matches in a row, leading to abysmal team morale.
+Even the fans are beginning to abandon them, and rumors hint that the home ground municipality is going to withdraw their support.
+With countless coaches fired and poor financial choices in hiring players, it is a downward spiral for ETU.
+The board of directors, under pressure from general manager Kousei Gotou, takes a gamble and hires a new coach—the slightly eccentric Takeshi Tatsumi.
+Though considered a great soccer player when he was younger, Tatsumi abandoned ETU years ago.
+However, since then, he has proven himself successful as the manager of one of England's lower division amateur teams.
+Tatsumi's task won't be easy; ETU fans call him a traitor, and the team is pitted against others with larger budgets and better players.
+Yet even the underdog can take down a goliath, and Tatsumi claims he is an expert at giant killing.
+[Written by MAL Rewrite]

 TV - Apr 4, 2010